 Sightseeing cruises typically start around $17 USD.

-23 – Visit the special towers dating back to the 1470s called the Kiek in de Kök Museum and Bastion Tunnels
+25 – See some of the strongest artillery towers at Kiek in de Kök and walk the Bastion Tunnels

 Step back in time inside some of Tallinn’s most emblematic structures that give it its charm, inside the Kiek in de Kök Museum and Bastion Tunnels.